nano-bot01/Heart-Disease-Prediction-System-using-Machine-Learning/README.md

 # input feature values
 input_data = (42,1,0,136,315,0,1,125,1,1.8,1,0,1)

-# change the input data into numpy array
+# change the input data into a numpy array
 input_data_as_numpy_array = np.array(input_data)

 # reshape the array to predict data for only one instance